Joanne Lees: Falconio murder

 Falconio and Lees were travelling at night along the Stuart Highway near Barrow Creek (between Alice Springs and Tennant Creek) in the Northern Territory, outback Australia, on 14 July 2001, when a man in another vehicle flagged them down, and told them that he had noticed that their camper van had engine trouble.
 After Falconio went to the rear of the vehicle with the man to investigate, Lees heard a shot.
 The man then threatened Lees with a gun, and tied her up, but she escaped while he was distracted (apparently while moving Falconio's body).
 She hid for five hours in nearby bushes before running out onto the road and flagging down a truck driver who took her to safety.

 In the aftermath of attack, Lees was both supported and suspected by the media (as had happened in the Chamberlain case).
 Expert testimony presented at the trial indicated that Bradley Murdoch was the man captured in the CCTV footage at the service station.
 Lees identified Murdoch from police photographs shown to her in November 2002 by Northern Territory Police and finally face-to-face during the trial on 18 October 2005.
 This, combined with the DNA match on Lees' T-shirt, formed the case for Murdoch being charged with the murder.
 DNA testing procedure and this DNA result greatly assisted in the conviction of Murdoch.
-Murdoch was found guilty by a jury in a unanimous verdict.
+Murdoch was found guilty by a jury in a unanimous verdict and sentenced to life in prison.
+He died in July 2025 without ever revealing the whereabouts of Falconio's remains.